emmajanedrews/base-template/_posts/2017-12-18-tax-changes-part-2-capital-gains-exemption.md

 {% include youtube.html %}

+**UPDATE: changes have already happened as they passed the house and senate.
+I will put together a new video with those changes soon**

 Some big tax changes have recently been proposed in Washington.

 A couple of these changes are going to impact the real estate market in a fairly significant way.
 Last time, we talked about the mortgage interest tax deduction.